-This appendix is supplied as a summary of bit and octet order in H.324, including Recommendations H.223, H.261, H.263, H.245 and G.723.1.
-In case of any discrepancy the normative text of the various Recommendations shall take precedence over this appendix.
+This appendix is supplied as a summary of bit and octet order in this Recommendation, including Recommendations H.223, H.261, H.263, H.245, and G.723.1.
+In case of any discrepancy, the normative text of the various Recommendations shall take precedence over this appendix.

-Recommendations H.261, H.263, G.723.1 and H.245 each produce a sequence of bits which are delivered as octets to the H.223 multiplex.
+Recommendations H.261, H.263, G.723.1, and H.245 each produce a sequence of bits which are delivered as octets to the H.223 multiplex.
 Within this sequence of bits there are fields of various lengths, in some cases aligned with octet boundaries.
-In the case of Recommendations H.261, H.263, G.723.1 and H.245 these fields are ordered Most Significant Bit (MSB) first.
-Figure I.1 illustrates this, with "M" indicating the MSB of each field and "L" indicating the Least Significant Bit (LSB) of each field.
+In the case of Recommendation H.261, H.263, G.723.1, and H.245, these fields are ordered Most-Significant-Bit (MSB) first.
+Figure I.1 illustrates this, with "M" indicating the MSB of each field and "L" indicating the least-significant-bit (LSB) of each field.